amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

   Type: String
 </pre>

-Now let's write a parameters file that will map my parameters to that of the CloudFormation template. <br \>
+Now let's write a parameters file that will map my parameters to that of the CloudFormation template.

 <pre>
 ...